Srotosshini/InteractiveComic.github.io/README.md

 We set out to create an enchanting blend of **fun, surprise, and engagement**.
 From making decisions that shape her tale to helping out with delightful tasks like dragging snacks to our favorite feline, every section is crafted to make you feel as if you’re right there, playing with Pusheen in her pastel-colored, playful paradise. 🌟🐈

 ## Process

 The creation of **Pusheen Lore** required our team to work with HTML5, CSS3, and JavaScript to construct the interactive framework that brings Pusheen’s world to life.
-We incorporated jQuery for its ability to craft smooth animations and seamless transitions . ✨
+We incorporated jQuery for its ability to craft smooth animations and seamless transitions. ✨

 Every comic panel was thoughtfully crafted, each playing a unique role in the unfolding storyline.
 To further immerse our readers, we introduced parallax scrolling, adding interactivity a sense of whimsy to the visual experience. 🌟